 24-volt diaphragm pumps operate the same as 12-volt diaphragm pumps but they generally offer higher flow rates and pressure, which means greater spray distance or reach.

-Demand Pump
+Demand Pumps

 The specific style of 12 & 24-volt pump used for softwash applications is a demand-style pump.
 A demand pump is designed to provide flow "on demand."
 This type of pump uses a pressure switch to automatically control the motor based on the pressure in the system.